Moxtra/moxtra-bot-sdk-nodejs/README.md

 - A bot using regular expression to capture text message
 - A bot sending RichText message
 - A bot sending Fields message
+- A bot uploading file and adding audio comment
 - A bot handling Account Link with OAuth2

 To run the examples, make sure to complete the bot creation on [MoxtraBot configuration](https://developer.moxtra.com/nextbots) and setup required configurations.
 For example, to run Echo example using the following command: